 - Whisk the buttermilk and eggs together.
 Dip the floured pork into the wash.
 Dredge in flour again and season with salt and pepper.

-- Fry pork slices in ½ inch of oil over medium heat, about three minutes per side, or until golden brown.
+- Fry pork slices in ½ inch of oil over medium heat, about 3 minutes per side, or until golden brown.
 Drain on wire racks or paper towels.

 - 1 pork tenderloin